HarryLovesCode/Vulkan-API-Book/chap05/chap05-linux.md

 ## Linux

 We're going to be writing the Linux specific code for getting a surface in this section.
-Now, the code here does not exist in the specification.
-It is up to platforms like Linux to expose surface features on their own.
-For documentation, I recommend following the [Vulkan Quick Reference](https://www.khronos.org/files/vulkan10-reference-guide.pdf).
-You can find the platform specific WSI features on page 9.
+While this code may work on another operating system that uses the XCB library, I cannot guarantee it will.

 ### `VkXcbSurfaceCreateInfoKHR`

 Before we create a surface, we must specify information ahead of time like most Vulkan objects.
-You'll see in section **29.2.4** that the structure we'll be using is `VkXcbSurfaceCreateInfoKHR`.
-Here is the definition:
+We'll be using `VkXcbSurfaceCreateInfoKHR`.
+You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#VkXcbSurfaceCreateInfoKHR) and the definition is below:

 ```cpp
 typedef struct VkXcbSurfaceCreateInfoKHR {